Curious about Credit

 ‘Hard’ credit searches: When you apply for credit, such as a mortgage or credit card, the lender will run checks to see how likely you are to meet repayments.
 If you’ve applied for a new job or want to rent a property someone might run a credit search to confirm your identity and see how you manage your money.
 These are called ‘hard’ credit checks.

 ‘Soft’ credit searches: To check your credit as it would appear to potential lenders, you can run a ‘soft’ search.
-A soft search can also be carried out by third parties to pre-approve you for credit, like a mortgage in principle.
+A soft searches on your credit file can also be carried out by third parties to pre-approve you for credit, like a mortgage in principle.

 What happens in a credit search?